mackuba/holepicker/README.markdown

 Ignore the gems passed in the parameter.

+`--no-color`

+Disables output coloring (by default green is used for good gemfiles and red is used for bad gemfiles and errors).

 `-o`, `--offline`

 Use an offline copy of the data file - useful if you really need to run the tool, but the network or GitHub is down.

+`-s`, `--silent`

+Silent mode - disables info-level messages ("Looking for gemfiles...") and only print errors and found vulnerabilities.

 ## Similar projects

 There are a few other projects with a similar purpose, take a look if HolePicker isn't exactly what you need:

-* [bundler-audit](https://github.com/postmodern/bundler-audit) - scans the current project when the app is loaded
+* [bundler-audit](https://github.com/postmodern/bundler-audit) - lets you scan the project in current directory
 * [bundler-organization_audit](https://github.com/grosser/bundler-organization_audit) - scans all your projects on GitHub
 * [ruby-advisory-db](https://github.com/rubysec/ruby-advisory-db) - a shared database of vulnerabilities - I'll try to integrate holepicker with it later
 * [gemcanary](https://gemcanary.com/) - some kind of web service, not released yet (as of 23.02)